Holiday project: Dot-matrix LED ornament

 - (Optional) 4-position DIP switch (BG Micro; $0.40)

-Step 1.
-Bond the DIP switches to the sides of the 5x7 dot-matrix LED.
-In our example, one 8-position DIP switch is used for controlling the anode rows, while a second 8-position DIP switch and a 4-position DIP switch are used for toggling the cathode columns ON/OFF.
+1. Bond the DIP switches to the sides of the 5-by-7 dot-matrix LED.
+In our example, one 8-position DIP switch is used for controlling the anode rows, while a second 8-position DIP switch and a 4-position DIP switch are used for toggling the cathode columns on and off.

-Step 4.
-Solder position 1 of the second 8-position DIP switch to cathode column 1a.
+4. Solder position 1 of the second 8-position DIP switch to cathode column 1a.
 Now solder position 2 of the same DIP switch to cathode column 1b.
 Finish the remaining 6 positions of the DIP switch.
 Continue soldering the remaining dot-matrix LED cathode column pins to the 4-position DIP switch.
-Notice that there are two cathode column pin sets for column 3 (e.g., pins 7 & 8 and pins 21 & 22).
+Notice that there are two cathode column pin sets for column 3 (e.g., pins 7 and 8 and pins 21 and 22).